Dutch Water Defence Lines

 The fortifications consisted of a network of forts combined with temporary flooding of polders via a system of canals and locks that originally were built for civil use.
 The two major defence lines were the New Dutch Waterline and the Defence Line of Amsterdam, built in the 19th century and early 20th century to protect the economic center of the country and the capital.

-Community Perspective: “As a casual tourist I wouldn’t suggest the sites themselves are really worth trekking out to see..” is Ian’s verdict.
+Community Perspective: “As a casual tourist I wouldn’t suggest the sites themselves are really worth trekking out to see..” was Ian’s verdict in 2006, but 18 years later he enjoyed the Waterliniemuseum.
 Many of the forts now have a different use (restaurant, art centre) and are in various states of repair.
-Even based on 13 reviews, spanning dozens of locations, it is hard to recommend a specific component for a satisfying visit.
-Just pick 1 or 2 near Amsterdam or Utrecht.
+It is hard to recommend a specific component for a satisfying visit.
+Just pick 1 or 2 near Amsterdam, Utrecht or Haarlem.
+Be aware that many more forts are inscribed than the 20 officially named locations since it is a linear inscription.
+Oh, and don't forget this car park which is a double WHS!

 Map of Dutch Water Defence Lines